 - aching joints

 - blurred or changed vision

 - ringing in the ears

 If you take the medicine incorrectly or stop taking it, you may become sick again and will be able to infect others with TB.
 The TB may be harder to treat a second time if it has become drug resistant.
 Learn more.

-If you are taking TB medicine on your own, without DOT, it's important to get into a routine.
+If you are taking TB medicine on your own, without Directly Observed Therapy (DOT), it's important to get into a routine.
 Here are some ways to help you remember to take your TB medicine:

 - Take your medicine at the same time every day.
 For example, you can take it before breakfast, or after you brush your teeth.